Josh Naylor Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- Naylor has eight doubles, eight home runs and 14 walks while batting .251.
+- Naylor is hitting .251 with eight doubles, eight home runs and 14 walks.

 - He has homered in 16.7% of his games in 2023 (eight of 48), and 4.3% of his trips to the dish.

-- In 21 games this year (43.8%), Naylor has picked up an RBI, and in nine of those games (18.8%) he had more than one.
+- Naylor has driven in a run in 21 games this year (43.8%), including nine games with more than one RBI (18.8%).
 He has also driven home three or more of his team's runs in five contests.

-- He has scored a run in 11 games this season, with multiple runs four times.
+- In 11 of 48 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.